OajMeredith23/old-olivermeredith.com/src/content/work/2019-05-13-child-haven.md

 Child Haven came to me wanting to improve their online presence.
 They wanted their own site to act not only as a platform for people to book their services, but also to convince users to become customers.

-The site needed to reflect their brand, which had already been created, as well as cater directly to their target audience, parents.
+The site needed to reflect their brand, which had already been created, as well as catering directly to their target audience, parents.

 ![Screenshot of the user interface](/img/childhaven/childhaven-cover.jpg "Screenshot of the user interface")